 - it is necessary to have participants interact with one another in a virtual environment.

 Potential for Confounding

 IRGTs randomize individuals to study conditions.
 If the number is large, confounding is not likely to be a threat to the internal validity of the design.
-If the number is small, confounding could be a threat, and a priori matching or a priori stratification would be useful strategies to protect against confounding.
+If the number is small, confounding could be a threat, and a priori matching, a priori stratification, or constrained randomization would be useful strategies to protect against confounding.

 Intraclass Correlation (ICC)

-The recommended solution to these challenges is similar to the solution proposed for GRTs.
-It is important to employ a priori matching or a priori stratification to balance potential confounders if the number of assignment units is limited, to reflect the hierarchical or partially hierarchical structure of the design in the analytic plan, and to estimate the sample size for the IRGT based on realistic and data-based estimates of the ICC and the other parameters indicated by the analytic plan.
+The recommended solution to these challenges is like the solution proposed for GRTs.
+It is important to employ a priori matching, a priori stratification, or constrained randomization to balance potential confounders if the number of assignment units is limited, to reflect the hierarchical or partially hierarchical structure of the design in the analytic plan, and to estimate the sample size for the IRGT based on realistic and data-based estimates of the ICC and the other parameters indicated by the analytic plan.
 Extra variation and limited df always reduce power, so it is essential to consider these factors while the study is being planned, and particularly as part of the sample size estimation.

 The sections below provide additional resources for investigators considering an individually randomized group-treatment trial, or partially clustered design.